mesolitica/malaysian-dataset/corpus/emotion/README.md

 # Emotion

-Gathered emotion dataset using lexicon, all steps in [notebook].
+Gathered emotion dataset using lexicon, all steps in [notebook](notebook).

 ## download